George Devol

 George Charles Devol Jr. (February 20, 1912 – August 11, 2011) was an American inventor, best known for creating Unimate, the first industrial robot.
-Devol's invention earned him the title "Grandfather of Robotics".
 The National Inventors Hall of Fame says, "Devol's patent for the first digitally operated programmable robotic arm represents the foundation of the modern robotics industry."

 Early life

-George Devol was born in an upper middle-class family in Louisville, Kentucky.
+George Devol was born in an upper-middle-class family in Louisville, Kentucky.
 He attended Riordan Prep school.

 United Cinephone

 Foregoing higher education, Devol went into business in 1932, forming United Cinephone to produce variable area recording directly onto film for the new sound motion pictures ("talkies").
 However, he later learned that companies like RCA and Western Electric were working in the same area, and discontinued the product.

-During that time, Devol developed and patented industrial lighting and invented the automatic opening door.